nanigashi-uji/pkgstruct/README.md

 The above is the code that creates the directory `~/tmp/py_working_tool/etc/py_working_tool/kivy` and sets this directory in the environment variable `'KIVY_HOME'`.

+Another member function `complement(..., filename=, ...)` was implemented to complement the path name only for the given file name is not absolute path. ( i.e. if given starts from '/' or './' or '../', the return value is the given filename.
+Otherwise the return value is the output of `concat_path(...)`)

 ## Author